 Critical Studies in Literacy and Pedagogy

-AL 881 Teaching with Technology (or an acceptable alternative)
+AL 881 Teaching with Technology (3 credits; or an acceptable alternative)

 One course in language, literacy, and culture:

-WRA 992 Seminar in Language, Literacy, and Pedagogy
+WRA 992 Seminar in Literacy Studies (3 credits)

 One additional course in research methodology:

-WRA 872 Methods of Research in Language Learning and Literacy
+WRA 872 Methods of Research in Rhetoric and Writing (3 credits)